orchest/orchest/docs/source/fundamentals/projects.md

 └── get-data.py
 ```

-Projects also contain {ref}`jobs <jobs>`, however, these are not stored in the project's filesystem.
+Projects also contain {ref}`jobs <jobs>`, however, these are not stored in the project filesystem.

-You can access Project files in your code running inside {ref}`environments <environments>` using relative paths.
+You can access project files in your code running inside {ref}`environments <environments>` using relative paths.
 For absolute paths, all files of a project are mounted to the `/project-dir` directory.

-## Getting started
+## Getting started with projects in Orchest

-You can get started with Projects by:
+You can get started with projects by:

 - Creating a new project
 - Importing an existing project using its git repository URL (see {ref}`how-to-import-a-project <how-to-import-a-project>`).